CryptoDombili/-Gensyn-CodeZero-RL-Swarm-Testnet-Node-Run-/README.md

-1-  Yeni Bir Screen açın
+1-  Open a New Screen

    ```bash
     screen -S swarm